Shakuhachi

 Trsl. by Torsten Olafsson, 2020.

-Comment: No, 'Suizen' is not mentioned even once in any of the numerous Edo Period texts about shakuhachi-playing 'Rōnin' and 'Komusō'!
+By the way: No, 'Suizen' is not mentioned even once in any of the numerous Edo Period texts about shakuhachi-playing 'Rōnin' and 'Komusō'!

-1975: 'Suizen' is not mentioned in any of the articles in the Kikan Hōgaku 5 special shakuhachi edition of 1975!
+1975: 'Suizen' is not mentioned in any of the articles in the Kikan Hōgaku 5 special 'shakuhachi' edition of 1975!

 Name of authors: Kikkawa Eishi & Nishiyama Matsunosuke.